greece

 Greek politics have been tumultuous in recent years, with several ups and downs.
 The country has a parliamentary representative democratic republic system of governance consisting of three branches: the executive, legislative, and judicial.

-The Prime Minister (Konstantinos Mitsotsakis 2018-2022-23 ) is the head of government elected by Parliament’s majority vote for a maximum term of four years.
+The Greek Prime Minister (Konstantinos Mitsotsakis 2018-2022-23 ) is the head of government elected by Parliament’s majority vote for a maximum term of four years.
 Greek parliament comprises 300 members who are elected via nationwide general elections every four years.

 However, Greece’s political scene remains fragmented as various political parties hold distinct views on issues like austerity and social welfare policies that affect the country’s economy.